 Previously, Matt managed digital and traditional media strategy for several iconic global brands at Omnicom Group's BBDO New York and Publicis's Starcom MediaVest Group.
 Matt's strategic leadership across clients such as Proctor & Gamble, The Gillette Company, Kraft Foods and New Balance laid the groundwork for numerous global product and brand launches throughout his tenure.

 Matt holds an M.B.A. in Finance and Entrepreneurship from New York University’s Stern School of Business and a B.A. in American Literature from Tulane University.
-Matt is actively involved in the burgeoning New York technology start-up scene and lives in the East Village.
+Matt is a frequent contributor to leading industry publications such as The Drum, iMedia, Direct Marketing News and more.

 Fiona holds a B.A. in Economics from the University of Liverpool.